1988 Indianapolis 500: Pole day - Saturday May 14

 On pole day morning, Rick Mears blistered the track with a lap of 222.827 mph during the morning practice session.
 It was a new all-time unofficial track record.
 Mario Andretti (220.372 mph) was close behind with the second-fastest.
 Raul Boesel and Tom Bigelow suffered single-car crashes during the session.

 Mario Andretti drew the coveted first qualifying attempt.
 After leading the speed charts in practice much of the week, his qualifying speed was inconsistent and disappointingly slow.
 His first lap of 217.014 mph was his fastest, but 4 mph slower than he practiced a day earlier.
 His final lap of 212.761 mph pulled his four-lap average down to 214.692 mph.
 He claims to have hit a patch of oil-dry in turn four, which was laid down earlier that morning due to Boesel's crash.

-About one hour into the session, Al Unser Sr. took to the track and completed his attempt at 215.270 mph, good enough to take over the provisional pole position.
+At 12:07 p.m., just over an hour into the session, Al Unser Sr. completed his attempt at 215.270 mph, good enough to take over the provisional pole position, and secure a spot on the front row.
 Derek Daly and Scott Brayton completed runs over 212 mph, and by 1 p.m., the field was filled to ten cars.

-At 1:21 p.m., Danny Sullivan took to the track and set a one-lap track record of 217.749 mph on his second lap.
+At 1:21 p.m., Danny Sullivan took to the track and on his second lap, he set a new one-lap track record of 217.749 mph.
 His four-lap average fell short of a record, but his speed of 216.214 mph took over the pole position for the moment.
-Not to be upstaged, Rick Mears took to the track at 2 p.m.
-His first lap of 220.453 mph was an all-time official track record, the first driver to break the 220 mph barrier.
-His four-lap average of 219.198 mph won him the coveted pole position.
-It was his then-record fourth Indy 500 pole position.
+Rick Mears, the third of the three Penske cars, took to the track at 1:58 p.m.
+With Sullivan and Unser tentatively sitting 1st–2nd, the attention focused on Mears and if he could make it an all-Penske front row.
+His first lap of 220.453 mph was an all-time official track record, and he became the first driver to break the 220 mph barrier at Indy.